jeelabs/esp-link/syslog/syslog.md

 Jan  1 00:00:03 192.168.254.82 esp_link 3.336756 9 syslog_init: host: 192.168.254.216, port: 514, lport: 24377, state: 4
 Dec 15 11:49:14 192.168.254.82 esp-link 18.037949 10 Accept port 23, conn=3fff5f68, pool slot 0
 ```

+If the remaining heap size reaches a given limit, syslog will add a final obituary
+and stop further logging until the queue is empty and sufficient heap space is
+available again.

 The module may be controlled by flashconfig variables: